Complete Spinning Mill Process

 Spinning is a process that converts raw materials, such as cotton, wool, or flax, into a continuous strand of yarn.
 The process is carried out in four steps: carding, drawing out, spinning and twisting.

-Below are the details of some major sections or departments used in a spinning mill to convert the fiber into yarn.
+Below are the details of some major sections or departments in a complete spinning mill process.

 In the carding process the raw material is first broken down into small pieces and then it is cleaned from the impurities like trash, dead fiber, dust and dirt.
 After this cleaning process the cleaned cotton is converted into sliver form.
 This sliver is stored and carried forward to the next section in canes.